YueLi92/deforestation_carbon_biophysics/README.md

     .
-    ├── major_figures                 # Scripts for major figures in the manuscript ├── si_figures                    # Scripts for figures in the supplementary materials of the manuscript ├── Obs_mod_sensitivity           # Scripts for biomass sensitivity to climate ├── LICENSE
+    ├── major_figures                 # Scripts for major figures in the manuscript ├── si_figures                    # Scripts for figures in the supplementary materials of the manuscript ├── tables                        # Scripts for all tables in the manuscript ├── LICENSE
     └── README.md